PouriaRouzrokh/RSNA2025_DLL_AgenticAI/docs/cloudflare-r2-setup-guide.md

 ### 403 Forbidden Errors

-- Check that public access is enabled (if using public bucket)
+- Check that **Public Development URL** is enabled in bucket settings
-- Verify the file path/name matches exactly
+- Verify the file path/name matches exactly in the URL
-- Check bucket permissions
+- Ensure you're using the correct public development URL format
+- If using custom domain, verify DNS records are configured correctly

 ### File Not Found (404)